Non-native invasive species in the marine environment

 Many aquatic species spread by hitching rides on the hulls of boats or on equipment, and treatments to control hull fouling can be very costly.
 It is important to follow the below guidelines to minimise their spread.

 The Environment, Marine and Fisheries group (EMFG) monitor the introduction and spread of INNS in the marine environment through regular marine monitoring programmes.
 This data is available on the Marine Mapviewer.

 Inspect all equipment that has been in a waterbody (boats, trailers, engines, outboards, dredgers, weed cutting or harvesting boats, cruisers or even clothing) or terrestrial site for attached vegetation, contaminated soil or obvious animal life before moving to another waterway, catchment or site

-Remove any adhering plant, soil or animal material from your equipment before relocating to another watercourse, section of waterway or site.
+Remove any adhering plant, soil or animal material from your equipment for disposal before relocating to another watercourse, section of waterway or site.
 Ensure that all water is drained from your boat and equipment before transportation to another site and all soil is removed from machinery, as this may contain seed or plant fragments

 Clean all equipment with a power hose away from the waterbody.
 Use hot water (>60 degrees centigrade) where possible